cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 while others were launched headless by default.
 In 8.0, we've normalized all browsers to launch as headless by default.

+This could cause a couple of changes to your existing runs:

+- You may see the screenshot or video resolution of runs during `cypress run` change to the default of 1280x720.
+This is because headless browsers use the set screen size as opposed to the browser's size when opening headed.
+- Chrome extensions will not load during a `--headless` run.
+If your run depends on a Chrome extension being loaded during `cypress run`, you should explicitly pass the `--headed` flag.

 You can now remove the use of the `--headless` flag during `cypress run` as this is the default for all browsers.

 You should also update any use of the `isHeaded` or `isHeadless` property on [`Cypress.browser`](/api/cypress-api/browser) or the [browser launch API](/api/plugins/browser-launch-api) accordingly.

-You may see the screenshot or video resolution of runs during `cypress run` change.
-This is because headless browsers use the set screen size as opposed to the browser's size when opening headed.

 <Badge type="danger">Before</Badge> run headless browser